rgorge/minimal-mistakes/_pages/virtualization-101.md

 One more tool that is used together with libvirt.
 One of the key benefits - no need to deal with XML format and use only CLI flags available in virt-install plus huge amount of examples in Internet.

-It doesnt matter what tool you will use, the actual hypervisor management will be done by libvirt.
+It doesn't matter what tool you will use, the actual hypervisor management will be done by libvirt.
 <hr>

 <a name="CONCLUSION"></a>
 <h1>Conclusion</h1>

-This article covers minimum theoritical knowledge needed to work with Virtual Machines.
+This article covers minimum theoretical knowledge needed to work with Virtual Machines.
 I intentionally did not mention practical examples or commands outputs because there are huge amount of examples and step-by-step guides available already.
 <hr>

 <a name="LINKS"></a>